pwrzosek/tJMagnonHolon/docs/src/guide.md

 To perform any calculations we need to first define parameters of our system.
 All the system parameters are handled by [`System`](@ref Main.tJmodel1D.System) structure from `tJmodel1D` module.
 Let us use `system` for a corresponding variable name.
-There are multiple ways to define `system` but probably most readble is to use [`System`](@ref Main.tJmodel1D.System(::Main.tJmodel1D.System)) function and provide a set of keyword arguments as in example below.
+There are multiple ways to define `system` but probably most readable is to use [`System`](@ref Main.tJmodel1D.System(::Main.tJmodel1D.System)) function and provide a set of keyword arguments as in example below.
 The order in which keyword arguments are listed is not important.